-At the airport I encounter everyday inquires about how to pack certain items for the flight.
-Some questions show up everyday and most of them are about hand luggage.
-I want to make your life easier and tell you the things that occur to me most often.
+At the airport I encountered everyday inquires about how to pack certain items for the flight.
+Some questions showed up everyday and most of them were about hand luggage.
+I want to make your life easier and tell you the things that occured to me most often.

 Question 1.
 “I have liquids in the hand luggage!
 How do I know what’s even liquid?”

 And now you are laughing there, thinking you know what liquid means.
 But how about a lipstick, is that a liquid item?
 The answer is yes it is counted as liquid in the air traffic.
 At the airport we used to say that everything you can spread over your bread are considered as liquid items.
 The follow-up questions are, how to pack them right and how big can the package size be?
 Package size for liquid items is a maximum of 100 ml and you may take as many as you can fit in a 1 liter plastic bag.

 Question 2.
 “What do I do with my medicine?
 I have to have this cough medicine that is liquid, may I take it onboard?”

 According to the regulations you may take the amount of medicine you think you need during your trip onboard but you must be prepared to show the prescription.
 You should pack your medicine to a separate plastic bag and you have to be able to separate it from your other belongings at the security control.